josespinal/odoo-rpc/README.md

-# Access Odoo via JsonRPC
+# Access Odoo via JsonRPC or XML-RPC

-Connect to odoo via the json-rpc api.
+Connect to odoo via the json-rpc or xml-rpc api.
 If you are in a laravel project, this package registers a provider.
 But laravel is not required for this package.

 ## Installation